noloco-io/python-sdk/README.md

 ## Creating a Virtual Environment

-When you clone the project for the first time you'll need to setup a Python virtual environment inside the root of the project.
+When you clone the project for the first time you'll want to setup a Python virtual environment inside the root of the project.
 This keeps your workspace clean and lets us isolate dependencies across Python projects.

 ```
 $ python3 -m venv env